ikalasdev/ERC20Generator/README.md

 ```
 - or you can specify the network rpc and the private key in the fonction parameters

+## Verification
+you can specify in the parameters a etherscan api key to verify the contract and publish the source code on etherscan.io
+- work with polygonscan.com, bscscan.com... and their testnet.

 ## Examples

 ```js